dobromir-hristov/vuecommunity/docs/guide/community/vue-3.md

 # Vue 3 Related Articles

-As of the time of this writing, Vue 3 has still not landed officially, but we do have a publicly available alpha version.
+At the time of writing, Vue 3 has still not landed officially, but we do have a publicly available alpha version.
 More and more people are getting excited about the upcoming release and are sharing their thoughts, findings, and speculations about the changes to come.

 ## Official Repositories